upbound/docs/content/accounts/_index.md

 <!-- vale Google.WordList = YES -->
 <!-- vale Microsoft.Terms = YES -->

-You can bind identities to Kubernetes RBAC or Upbound RBAC to control access to resources depending on your operational model.
-The subject and group claims in the JWT token determine the user's effective permissions for an API request.
+You can bind identities to Kubernetes RBAC and/or Upbound RBAC to control access to resources depending on your operational model.
+The authentication process produses a username and group list, which, combined with RBAC rules, determine the user's effective permissions for an API request.

 Depending on your operational model, you can use either:
-- Upbound RBAC (with Connected or Cloud Spaces)
+* Upbound RBAC (with Connected or Cloud Spaces)
-- Kubernetes Hub Authorization (Single-Tenant Connected or Disconnected Spaces)
+* Kubernetes Hub Authorization (with Connected or Disconnected Spaces)

 ## Role-based access control

 Upbound offers two primary models for implementing RBAC: the Kubernetes Hub model and the Upbound model.
 Understanding the differences and use cases for each is crucial for effective access management.

+The Kubernetes RBAC model is enabled by default.
+Upbound RBAC can be enabled with `features.alpha.upboundRBAC.enabled=true`.

 <!-- vale Google.Headings = NO -->
 ### Kubernetes RBAC model